Is It Truly Necessary To Vote? Does My Vote Even Make a Difference?

 - Lack of consistency and overall guidance of local election boards.
 Meaning if there are 159 counties, as there are in GA, there are 159 different operating procedures.

 - For example: Former President Jimmy Carter said he monitor 89 elections around the world and he is unable to monitor them in the US because: We don’t monitor election where there is not a central voter registration voter administration authority.
-Some have a board of registrations and others board of elections conducted by a probate judge.
+Some have a board of registrations and others have a board of elections conducted by a probate judge.

 - They tend to get appointed by how the state legislature sets them up, a political appointment (political party and county commission), etc. They meet monthly and do reviews.
 The state board determines the procedures the local board will administer.
 They are politically appointed by the Governor, Lt.
 Governor and political party.